 If you have any questions or concerns, please feel free to contact the designated inspector, or email the Food Safety Section.

 The Food Safety Program is pleased to announce that we’ll be offering ServSafe Managers Course/Level 2 Certification.
-The course will be offered over two days and will fulfill requirements for Ohio’s Level 2 Certification rule that will be in effect on March 1, 2017.
+The course will be offered over two days and will fulfill requirements for Ohio’s Level 2 Certification rule.
 Registration is due one week prior to the first day of each session.
-If you have any questions, please contact the Food Safety Program by calling 614-525-4537, or by emailing email@example.com.
+If you have any questions, please contact the Food Safety Program by calling 614-525-4537, or by emailing firstname.lastname@example.org.

 All vending locations